wsjk/Capstone_2/README.md

 The customer locations data was filtered to only include customers located in the US.
 The data contains a state abbreviations column that had to be cleaned to deal with situations like:
 * inconsistencies in upper and lower case abbrevations
 * full state name used instead of abbrevations

+Customer location, however, is not included in the feature set for the clustering algorithm.
+Location is considered more of a descriptive feature and it was thought best to avoid possibility of simply clustering customers by their location.
+From the perspective of the client, a customer's location should not necessarily be important.
+The goal of finding the most valuable customer should be based on metrics related to sales.

 </p>
 </details>